FarmtoForkBanner_Mulkey_FUN_copy_1.webp

 Why are pesticides harmful?

-As pesticides leach into the soil, they accumulate in our ecosystems and can eventually enter our food chains, through a process known as ‘bioaccumulation’.
+As pesticides leach into the soil, they accumulate in our ecosystems and can eventually enter our food chains through a process known as ‘bioaccumulation’.
 When pesticides enter the human body through accidental ingestion, skin contact or inhalation, it can lead to numerous negative health effects.
 Some health effects linked to pesticides include neurological, gastrointestinal, respiratory and reproductive issues.4

-Launched in 2012, The Save the Bees European Citizens’ Initiative (ECI) calls for the phasing out of synthetic pesticides by 2035.
+The EU’s consumption of pesticides is a concern for many farmers and environmental groups.
+Launched in 2012, The Save the Bees European Citizens’ Initiative (ECI) calls for the phasing out synthetic pesticides by 2035.
 The ECI received 1.2 million signatures from EU citizens, pointing to the public desire for the EU to shift towards more sustainable farming methods.
 The initiative is currently pending further legislative action from the EU parliament.6

 Industry reactions to the ‘Farm to Fork Strategy’